calebkm/whys-sublime-text-theme/README.md

 [Why's Poignant Guide to Ruby](https://poignant.guide/)

-This is free and open for anyone to use, fork, change, hate, tweak or whatever else you might dream up to do with a XML file.
-Who knows, they sky is the limit!
+This is free and open for anyone to use, fork, change, hate, tweak or whatever else you might dream up to do with an XML file.
+Who knows, the sky is the limit!